Councils to receive £500m emergency bailout to avert cash crisis

 District council leaders also held an emergency meeting in Westminster on Tuesday to urge the Government to rethink the settlement due to the rising costs of tacking homelessness.

-However, councils believe the level of new funding will only prevent a financial crisis in the short term, PA news agency understands.
+However, councils believe the level of new funding will only prevent a financial crisis in the short term, PA understands.

 The local government finance settlement for next year included a £64 billion funding package.